apache/airflow/docs/docker-stack/build.rst

 ----------------------------------------

-The most common scenarios where you want to build your own image are adding a new ``apt`` package, adding a new ``PyPI`` dependency and embedding DAGs into the image.
+The most common scenarios where you want to build your own image are adding a new ``apt`` package, adding a new ``PyPI`` dependency (either individually or via requirements.txt) and embedding DAGs into the image.

 Example Dockerfiles for those scenarios are below, and you can read further for more complex cases which might involve either extending or customizing the image.
 You will find more information about more complex scenarios below, but if your goal is to quickly extend the Airflow